kimpepper/drupal-base/sites/all/modules/imce/README.txt

 - Upload does not work in Opera
 Jquery form plugin before version 2.09 has problems with Opera 9.2+.
 Replace Drupal's misc/jquery.form.js with http://jqueryjs.googlecode.com/svn/trunk/plugins/form/jquery.form.js

+- IMCE may have problem working with Google Analytics and Secure pages modules.
+Just make sure to add imce* path to the exceptions list of these modules.

 ~~~~~~~INTEGRATION METHODS~~~~~~~

 Here are the applications whose users are lucky that they don't have to read the details of integration methods.